abhishek-kumar-code/Redfish_Public/docs/ODataWhitePaper.md

 It should be noted that a "CSDL Collection" should not be confused with a "Resource Collection".
 In JSON terms, a "CSDL Collection" is a JSON array, and a "Resource Collection" is a JSON object that contains a set of links to "Resources" of a given type.
 The [Defining Redfish resources section](#defining-redfish-resources) contains more information about "Resource Collections".

 In the CSDL sample shown below, a Property named `AllowedSpeedsMHz` is defined, and the type is `Collection(Edm.Int64)`.
-This means that the value for the property `AllowedSpeedsMHz` in a JSON payload will be an array of 64 bit integers.
+This means that the value for the property `AllowedSpeedsMHz` in a JSON payload will be an array of 64-bit integers.

 CSDL sample: